-Mr. Soleng specializes in civil, criminal and commercial litigation, and in labor and administrative laws.
+Mr. Soleng is the Monitor of the Firm’s Cebu branch.
+He specializes in civil, criminal and commercial litigation, and in labor and administrative laws.
 He acts as counsel for foreign and local corporations in mining, cement and construction industries.
 He also advises corporate clients in oil and power sectors, and those in banking, insurance, hotel and business process outsourcing industries.
 He has argued before trial courts and all appellate courts, and represented clients in various quasi-judicial and administrative agencies.

 Mr. Soleng also serves as a consultant of the Cebu Chamber of Commerce on power and energy issues.